 Santiago de Cuba is a city located in the south east of the Cuba, about 870 kilometres from Havana, the capital.
 It is the second largest city with population of about half a million.
+Historically Santiago de Cuba has long been the second most important city on the island after Havana, and still remains the second largest.
+It is on a bay connected to the Caribbean Sea and is an important sea port.

 Antonio Maceo Airport (SCU) serves Santiago de Cuba.